logansease/QwikJson/README.md

 To solve this, I introduce QwikJson.
 An amazingly powerful and simple library for serializing and deserializing json objects.

-Simple have your model classes extend the QwikJson class and the world shall become your oyster.
+Simply have your model classes extend QwikJson and the world shall become your oyster.

-QwikJson makes converting objects to dictionaries and arrays of dictionaries a breeze.
-It includes support for nested model objects, nested array model objects, multiple date serializers, easily storing and loading objects from user defaults and converting your array arrays and dictionaries to json Strings and vice versa.
+QwikJson makes converting objects to dictionaries and arrays of dictionaries (and Vice Versa) a breeze.
+It includes support for nested model objects, nested array model objects, multiple styles of dates and times, simple storage to NSUserDefaults and conversion to and from JSON Strings.

 ## Installation